tkokhing/kiddyPython/01 Applied Data Science with Python/01.1 Data Analysis with Python/dataFrame_in_out.md

 >>

-> Describing all _**Vs**_ mixing two selected statistical columns Int-type "length" and "compression-ratio" and two non-statistical column Object-type "num-of-doors" and "body-style please".
+> Describing all _**Vs**_ mixing two selected statistical columns (Int-type) "length" and "compression-ratio" with two non-statistical column (Object-type) "num-of-doors" and "body-style".
 > What will output be?
 >> df.describe(include='all')
 >>